-Inspired by the Mexican choreographer Esmeralda Vasquez, Ludvig Daae has created a dance performance that questions the concepts “innovation” and “high culture”.
-With the help from three dancers, he re-imagines Vasquez’ classic piece Dance To Dance To and transforms it into a contemporary dance performance, as relevant today as it was when it premiered in 1783.
+Inspired by Mexican choreographer Esmeralda Vasquez, the Norwegian choreographer and dancer Ludvig Daae has created a dance performance which questions the terms “innovation” and “high culture”.
+With the help of three dancers he transforms Vasquez’ classic piece Dance To Dance To into a contemporary dance performance, as relevant today as when it premiered in 1783.

 Concept, choreography and direction: Ludvig Daae

 Dance and choreography: Viktoria Andersson, Marcus Baldemar and Ulrika Berg

 Costumes: Tove Berglund

 With the financial support of Arts Council Norway, Swedish Arts Council and City of Stockholm.